Generate a (console/LaTeX/word/excel/txt) report classifying nodes and comparing models

 Logical; default

 FALSE.
-Evaluation scope.If
+Specifies evaluation scope.If

 FALSE(default): restrict DAG evaluation to variables named in the formula (prune the DAG to exposure, outcome, and RHS terms).
 Roles/sets/bad-controls are computed on this pruned graph, and the roles table only shows those variables.
 Essentially, it fits the DAG to the formula.If